tosdr/tosback-versions/Cvs/Privacy Policy.md

-If you have any questions about the content of this Privacy Policy, please contact the CVS Health Corporation Privacy Office at the following address:
+If you have any questions about the content of this Privacy Policy, please contact the CVS Health Privacy Office at the following address:

-CVS Health Corporation
+CVS Health
+Attn: Privacy Office
 1 CVS Drive
 Woonsocket, R.I.
 02895
 (888) 607-4287